ODIM-Project/ODIM/README.md

    Before adding a node, ensure that time on the node is same as the time on all the other existing nodes.
 To know how to set time sync, see *[Setting up time sync across nodes](#setting-up-time-sync-across-nodes)*.

-4. To scale up the resource aggregator services, run the following command on the deployment node:
+4. To scale up the Resource Aggregator services, run the following command on the deployment node:

    ```
    python3 odim-controller.py --config \